Graph Neural Networks for the Offline Nanosatellite Task Scheduling Problem: Related Work

-Machine learning applications for optimization problems were first proposed in 1985, applying Hopfield neural networks to the Travelling Salesperson Problem (TSP)~\cite{hopfield_neural_1985}.
-Due to the hardware limitations of the time~\cite{smith_neural_1999}, neural network applications to optimization problems have stayed out of the spotlight up to recent years, when developments in novel architectures, more powerful hardware, and promising published results have attracted the attention of the research community back to this area~\cite{bengio_machine_2021}.
-One of the drivers of this change was the proposition of structured artificial neural networks able to handle the symmetries that optimization problems have~\cite{cappart_combinatorial_2022}, such as the invariance to permutation of constraints.
-A significant example of such property for Combinatorial Optimization (CO) is the work of Khalil et al.~\cite{khalil_learning_2017}, which developed a greedy heuristic for CO problems on graphs using a GNN.
-Gasse et al.~\cite{gasse_exact_2019} proposed to embed linear programming problems as a bipartite graph, generalizing the use of GNNs to any MILP.
+One of the drivers of the recent interest in machine learning for Combinatorial Optimization (CO) problems was the proposition of structured artificial neural networks able to handle the symmetries that optimization problems have~\citep{cappart_combinatorial_2022}, such as the invariance to permutation of constraints.
+A significant example of such property for CO is the work of \citet{khalil_learning_2017}, which developed a greedy heuristic for CO problems on graphs using a GNN. \citet{gasse_exact_2019} proposed to embed linear programming problems as a bipartite graph, generalizing the use of GNNs to any MILP.
 The results presented in these works indicate that GNNs can learn the structures of MILP problems.

-Many authors proposed using GNNs to predict solution values, aiming at using the learned model in heuristic solutions.
-Ding et al.~\cite{ding_accelerating_2020} proposed using such GNNs to guide the Branch and Bound (B\&B) algorithm towards the variables the model had the most difficulty learning.
-Khalil et al.~\cite{khalil_mip-gnn_2022} use the GNNs trained to predict biases of the binary variables to perform node selection and warm starting.
-Nair et al.~\cite{nair_neural_2020}, in their approach named \emph{Neural Diving}, proposed to train the model to provide partial solutions, which generate sub-problems through variable fixing.
-The multiple sub-problems are then solved using off-the-shelf solvers.
-Han et al.~\cite{han_gnn-guided_2023} compare the fixing approach of \cite{nair_neural_2020} to their proposed approach of defining a trust region around the partial solution generated by the GNN, showing significant improvements over off-the-shelf solvers like SCIP and Gurobi.
+Many authors proposed using GNNs to predict solution values, aiming at using the learned model in heuristic solutions. \citet{ding_accelerating_2020} proposed using such GNNs to guide the Branch and Bound (B\&B) algorithm towards the variables the model had the most difficulty learning. \citet{khalil_mip-gnn_2022} use the GNNs trained to predict biases of the binary variables to perform node selection and warm starting. \citet{nair_neural_2020}, in their approach named \emph{Neural Diving}, proposed to train the model to provide partial solutions, which generate sub-problems through variable fixing.
+The multiple sub-problems are then solved using off-the-shelf solvers. \citet{han_gnn-guided_2023} compare the fixing approach of \citet{nair_neural_2020} to their proposed approach of defining a trust region around the partial solution generated by the GNN, showing significant improvements over off-the-shelf solvers like SCIP and Gurobi.
 These works highlight how promising building GNN-based heuristic approaches to MILP can be.

+The literature evidences the efficacy of GNN architectures in addressing combinatorial optimization problems, particularly through their integration with traditional exact methods such as B\&B. Recent developments in solution prediction and variable fixing strategies have yielded promising computational results.
+Nevertheless, the application of these techniques remains an emerging field, with significant potential for theoretical and practical advances.